 Modified and controlled atmosphere - Volmar

-Predominantly used for packaging perishable foods, these two systems require the use of specific food packaging products, machines and food additives.
-We look at what modified atmosphere and controlled atmosphere mean and what the main differences and uses are in the food industry.
+These two methods of packaging are mainly used for perishable food and they require specific materials, machines and additives.
+Let’s see what modified atmosphere and controlled atmosphere mean and what the main differences and uses are in the food industry.

 What controlled atmosphere means for food

-In this method, the atmosphere inside the packaging is controlled using a specific mixture of gases according to the type of product and the storage performance.
+Using this method, the atmosphere inside the packaging is controlled due to the presence of a specific mixture of gases according to the type of product and the storage performance.
 The gases that can be used in the mixture include:

 • Oxygen